 Leave it on medium-high heat until the sauce caramelises again and coats all the chashu pieces.
 Like all Japanese dishes that end with “don”, this is served in a rice bowl and I love to serve it with beni shoga.

-Preparing the ramen meat is very simple.
+Preparing the meat for ramen is very simple.
 Traditionally, you can use almost any part of the pig, but at home we always opt for pork belly.

 Preparing the chashu is very simple.
 If you prepare a large piece – don’t think that because it’s so big it will last long, at home we finish it in the blink of an eye – the best thing to do is to roll it up as I did in the video.
 However, if you opt for a smaller piece, you can skip this step.